pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     pandoc --highlight-style my.theme

-If you are not satisfied with the built-in highlighting, or you want highlight a language that isn't supported, you can use the `--syntax-definition` option to load a [KDE-style XML syntax definition file](https://docs.kde.org/stable5/en/kate/katepart/highlight.html).
+If you are not satisfied with the built-in highlighting, or you want to highlight a language that isn't supported, you can use the `--syntax-definition` option to load a [KDE-style XML syntax definition file](https://docs.kde.org/stable5/en/kate/katepart/highlight.html).
 Before writing your own, have a look at KDE's [repository of syntax